 - Prayer: A church can join a planter’s intercessory prayer team.

-- Encouragement: A sponsor church can offer encouragement to the planter and his family by writing notes of encouragement, by providing support during difficult times, by having them over for a meal, etc.
+- Encouragement: A sponsoring church can offer encouragement to the planter and his family by writing notes of encouragement, by providing support during difficult times, by having them over for a meal, etc.

 - Legitimacy: Since a new church is required to have an official primary sponsor church, sometimes a church with limited financial resources can serve as the legitimizing spokesperson for a qualified church planter.

 - Space: Many sponsor churches can offer meeting room in their facilities, especially for a new ethnic church start.